Manly, New South Wales: Sport

-National Rugby League team the Manly-Warringah Sea Eagles who play their home games at Brookvale Oval, are the most famous sports club in the area who are well known for their Grand Final appearances, being the only club to appear in Grand Finals in each decade from the 1950s to the 2010s, and the only club to win at least one Grand Final in each decade from the 1970s to the 2010s.
+National Rugby League team the Manly Warringah Sea Eagles who play their home games at Brookvale Oval, are the most famous sports club in the area who are well known for their Grand Final appearances, being the only club to appear in Grand Finals in each decade from the 1950s to the 2010s, and the only club to win at least one Grand Final in each decade from the 1970s to the 2010s.
 Their fans from the northern beaches have a reputation for being reluctant to cross the Spit Bridge.

 The rugby union team Manly RUFC and soccer team Manly United Football Club represent Manly.
 The Manly Warringah District Cricket Club represent the Northern Beaches.
 Manly RUFC and the MWDCC play at Manly Oval, while Manly United play at Cromer Park.

 Culture

 Numerous non-fiction books about Manly have been written.
 It has also featured in fiction.
 In 1987 the British novelist, Lesley Thomson published Seven Miles From Sydney, a thriller about a female screenwriter who is murdered while jogging on Shelly Beach.
 This novel was a popular seller in the United Kingdom and well received in Australia.

-The music video for Redfoo's song Let's Get Ridiculous was filmed on The Corso.
+The music video for Redfoo's song "Let’s Get Ridiculous" was filmed on the Corso.

 Manly is a sister city of Bath, England.

-Notable residents
+Notable people

-Well-known people associated with the Manly area include:
+Notable current and former residents from the Manly area include: